markmeeus/MarcelloDB/README.md

 Current Status
 =
-Marcello is still in an experimental status, but a first alpha version is near.
+Marcello is still experimental.

 Be carefull.
-Backwards compatibility with existing data will not be guaranteed untill the first relase.
+Backwards compatibility with existing data will not be guaranteed untill v1.

 Usage
 =
-MarcelloDB uses regular Streams to read and write the data to disk.
-These filestreams cannot be created in a PCL, so you'll have to create it on the specific platform.
-The FileStorageStreamProvider will be available for all supported platforms.
-Or you can roll your own, it's quite simple.
+MarcelloDB is a Portable Class Library, the only platform specific thing you need to do is creating a StreamProvider.
+This is because there isn't a platform independent way to interact with the FileSystem.

+For iOS and Android you need to use the FileStorageStreamProvider included in the MarcelloDB.netfx assembly.
+Currently there is no implementation for Windows 8 and Windows Phone.
+Feel free to contribute...

 Creating the session
 ```cs